nmeum/depp/README.md

 		fi
 	done

-	# Only rebuild if a ref for the default ref was pushed
+	# Only rebuild the HTML if the default ref was pushed.
 	[ ${rebuild} -eq 1 ] || exit 0

 	depp -u "git://git.example.org/${name}" \